colin-aarts/irc-support-bot/README.md

 ### Official plug-ins

 **irc-support-bot** has several official plug-ins available for your convenience.
 The 'admin' module is probably essential, but for modularity's sake, it is still provided as an optional plug-in.
-There's a [[list|Plugins]] on the wiki.
+There's a [list](../../wiki/Plugins) on the wiki.

 ## Todo